foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used.
  - `dataset_text_field`: The dataset field to tokenize.
  - `truncation`: Truncation strategy to use, refer the link (https://huggingface.co/docs/transformers/en/pad_truncation).
+Value defaults to `True`.
  - `max_length`: Max length to truncate the samples to.

 Returns tokenized dataset element field `dataset_text_field`